Connecting Your Code

 CI pipeline + API key

 Section titled “CI pipeline + API key”Add a single vygl scan step to your CI pipeline (GitHub Actions, GitLab CI, Bitbucket Pipelines, Jenkins, anything with Docker).
-The CLI auto-detects branch, commit, repo URL from the CI environment and pushes findings to the dashboard.
+The CLI auto-detects branch, commit, and repo URL from the CI environment and pushes findings to the dashboard.
 Pair it with a Git Token to enable PR comments.

 Setup: copy a config snippet into .github/workflows/, .gitlab-ci.yml, or your equivalent.
 Add VYGL_API_KEY as a CI secret.